 Changing the story

-And so it was that at the beginning of 2019, I found responsible community members, handed the groups over to them and stepped down.
-I only asked that they rename the groups; as the Deviant Robot project was still my baby and I had plans for it; new plans; but also familiar ones.
+And so it was that at the beginning of 2019, I found responsible community members, and handed the groups over to them.
+I asked that they rename the groups; as an indicator that they were now independent.

 I felt good about this decision precisely because I knew it wouldn't change anything.
 The groups were independent in all but name in any case; they would continue and perhaps be all the better now I was no longer trying to make them something they weren't.

 I received a surprising number of genuinely heartbreaking emails from people I didn't know; thanking me for the experiences and friendships people had formed at our events.
 It was a little overwhelming and a few even had me in tears.
 The stories they told made me sad that as things had grown I had not taken the opportunity to talk to more of the people who attended the events.
 It really was, after all, what they were supposed to be about.

 Without a clear identity it is impossible to grow without losing yourself along the way.
 You can inspire people certainly, but without a definite, well-defined foundation, inspiration alone is liable to produce imperfect copies of an idea.
 Superficially similar but potentially very different variations.
 The united front we presented masked inconsistent and often conflicting narratives about who we were.